Reading Time: 6 minutes

 Business Continuity Planning (BCP) should be one of the top priorities for organization leaders.
-BCP is one of the components of the Business Continuity Management (BCM) Program which should, in theory, be implemented in organizations of all sizes.
+BCP is one of the components of the Business Continuity Management (BCM) Program which should be implemented in organizations of all sizes.

 The industry governance